 The Ontario Library Association is committed to ensuring they have the resources to succeed as they enter the library and information world.
-During this time, we would like to extend a complimentary one year membership to students who are set to graduate in 2020.
+During this time, we would like to extend a complimentary one year membership to current students in a library related program.

 To take advantage of this membership offer whether you are a new member or current student member, please fill out the following form: OLA Complimentary Membership Application Form

 If you have any questions about the form or your OLA membership please contact Melissa Macks, Member Engagement Officer (firstname.lastname@example.org)

 The Partnership is Canada’s national network of provincial and territorial library associations.
 The Partnership meets twice a year to collaboratively develop services and programs for members of their respective associations.
 As a member of OLA, you are extended all benefits of The Partnership.
 The Partnership Job site is a listing of positions available in the library and information sector in Canada.

 OLA’s Mentoring Committee offers many services to OLA members.
 They provide members with the opportunity to have your resume critiqued, be matched with a mentor, arrange a school visit to run mock interviews as well as offering the career toolkit they have created.
 See all offerings on Career Services web page.

 OPLA Council Position – Public Library Focus (Recent Graduates)